2600hz/kazoo/core/kazoo_convert/doc/fax_converter.md

 # Kazoo Fax Converter

-This module provide a consistant core interface for fax file format conversions.
-The module is enabled as the default fax converter, but this can be easily extended by adding other modules to the converter.
+The fax converter writes files to a configurable working directory and converts them using system commands.
+The commands used to convert configurations are user configurable with defaults being set to recommended commands.
+The module is enabled as the default fax file converter.

 ## Environment variables provided to all commands
-Three enviornment variables are provided to every command to ensure ordering of arguments can be provided in any order.
+Three environment variables are provided to every command to ensure ordering of arguments can be provided in any order.

 | Variable | Description |
 | --- | --- |